 Topics in Interdisciplinary Medicine

 Every few months throughout the entire curriculum, the students have one-week "TIME" courses.
-The TIME courses in Year One are focused on Health Disparities (mentioned above), Obesity, Nutrition & Behavior Change, Global Health, High Value Healthcare, Disaster Medicine, Clinical Informatics, and Pain Care.
+The TIME courses in Year One are focused on Disparities and Inequities in Health and Health Care (mentioned above), Obesity, Nutrition & Behavior Change, Global Health, High Value Healthcare, Disaster Medicine, Clinical Informatics, and Pain Care.
 During these weeks, the students have the opportunity to break away from the organ‐based class work and focus on advanced clinical skills, simulation experiences and their scholarly concentration.